numpy/numpy/doc/source/reference/c-api.types-and-structures.rst

 .. c:member:: PyObject *PyArray_Descr.fields

-    If this is non-NULL, then this data-type-descriptor has fields described by a Python dictionary whose keys are names (and also titles if given) and whose values are tuples that describe the fields.
+    For built-in data types, this is set to ``Py_None``.
+Otherwise, if this is non-``NULL``, then this data-type-descriptor has fields described by a Python dictionary whose keys are names (and also titles if given) and whose values are tuples that describe the fields.
 Recall that a data-type-descriptor always describes a fixed-length set of bytes.
 A field is a named sub-region of that total, fixed-length collection.
-A field is described by a tuple composed of another data- type-descriptor and a byte offset.
+A field is described by a tuple composed of another data-type-descriptor and a byte offset.
 Optionally, the tuple may contain a title which is normally a Python string.
 These tuples are placed in this dictionary keyed by name (and also title if given).